AndrewstheBuilder/Obsidian-Vault/MNIST on Micrograd.md

 	* I am willing to plug it in and see what happens.
 Then I want to derive how we actually get there.
 		1. Which means doing manual backpropagation I think.
 		2. And seeing what the gradients are doing
+07/31/24
+- With manual back propagation I am trying to see how the parameters will be updated and if the way I defined the loss function or the way I turned the final results into probabilities causes any issues.
+- So starting with the loss. we got total_loss.backward().
+Well what comes before.
+We have the total_loss calculation which is all of the losses added up.
+	- we get a total of 10 results.
+[1,2,3,4,5,6,7,8,9,10] then we divide each result by the total.
+[1/55, 2/55, ...]
+So with this we get the probabilties of each result found my the ML classifier.
+	- After we do the loss calculation which is [(expected-actual)^2] expected is either 0 or 1.
+	- this is so hard to visualize.
+I am disoriented and I do not know what to focus on.
+- Taking the sum total of all the predictions and dividing to get the probabilities of the predictions is not a differentiable function. https://stats.stackexchange.com/a/419753
+- So there are 2 things
+	- 1. Evaluating predictions function.
+I did not do a differentiable function here.
+Taking the total is not differentiable.
+Because we can get all zeros.
+Or more likely just these scenarios in the above bullet point.
+Where the sum equals one or the sum cancels out and I end up with zero.
+		- What happens when the function is not differentiable to back propagation in micrograd?
+		- I have handled the scenario where the total is zero.
+But I have not handled where the total could be 1 thereby giving incorrect probabilities.
+I think that is reason enough to use softmax.
+I can not keep investigating this further for now.
+	- 2. Loss function
+		- Currently using squared error loss.
+- So I changed 1. and kept 2.  and it did not improve my accuracy.
+Actually my loss is not even going down anymore.
+What's the deal yoo?